-- Each team roster shall consist of a minimum number of five (5) players with a maximum of ten (10) players.
+- 3. Each team roster shall consist of a minimum number of five (5) players with a maximum of twelve (12) players.
 A team must have five players to start a game.
 Failure to start with five players will result in a forfeiture of the game(s).
-Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 2) The line-up on the field shall never exceed three athletes and two Unified Partners at any time. - 3) During play, due to injury or player disqualification, a team may play with as few as four players (minus 1 athlete or partner).
+Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 4.
+The line-up on the field shall never exceed three athletes and two Unified Partners at any time. - 5.
+During play, due to injury or player disqualification, a team may play with as few as four players (minus 1 athlete or partner).
 The game may be continued with fewer players as long as the team has a chance to wi.
-A minimum of one (1) athlete and one (1) partner is required on the field. - All teams are expected to adhere to and perform under the Special Olympics Unified Sports Priciple of Meaningful Involvement.

-- Ensures that every player is given the opportunity to contribute to the success of their team through their unique skills and qualities.
-This means every teammate will: - i) Demonstrate sufficient sport-specific skills and game understanding. - ii) Play a valued role on the team that emphasizes their personal traits. - iii) Have the opportunity to play without heightened risk of injury.
+A minimum of one (1) athlete and one (1) partner is required on the field. - 6.
+All teams are expected to adhere to and perform under the Special Olympics Unified Sports Priciple of Meaningful Involvement. - 6.1.
+Ensures that every player is given the opportunity to contribute to the success of their team through their unique skills and qualities.
+This means every teammate will: - 6.1.1.
+Demonstrate sufficient sport-specific skills and game understanding. - 6.1.2.
+Play a valued role on the team that emphasizes their personal traits. - 6.1.3.
+Have the opportunity to play without heightened risk of injury.